OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 If you are doing Google Forms it has automated charts and does terrible things which in this case it is the color-coding.
 It doesn't let you specify the color to match up.
 What I ended up doing is something like this.

-[chart where the pie-chart slice for 'green' candidates are colored orange.]
+[chart where the pie-chart slice for 'green' candidates are colored orange]

 Pivot table off a spreadsheet and using the conditional coloring things to bubble up cohorts of how people are doing.